 Since the beginning of Russian aggression against Ukraine, demonstrations in solidarity with the people of Ukraine have been held around the world every day.
 Representatives of Belarusian diasporas take an active part in them.

-In Belarus, outrage over military actions led to the most massive protests as of recently.
-More than 800 people were brutally detained.
+In Belarus, outrage over military actions led to the most massive protests recently: more than 800 people were brutally detained.